| 1.

 a non-catastrophic relationship, each possible value of the input

+variables corresponds to a unique value for each output variable.
 In a castrophic relationship, the output has more than one value

 for a given input over at least part of the input range.
 Moreover,